-1.4 “Authorized Sub-Processor” means a third-party who has a need to know or otherwise access Personal Data to enable Processor to perform its obligations under this Addendum or the Agreement, and who is either (1) listed here or (2) authorized by Controller to do so under Section 4.2 of this Addendum.
+1.2 “Authorized Sub-Processor” means a third-party who has a need to know or otherwise access Customer’s Personal Data to enable Company to perform its obligations under this DPA or the Agreement, and who is either (1) listed in Exhibit B or (2) subsequently authorized under Section 4.2 of this DPA.

 1.11 “Services” shall have the meaning set forth in the Agreement.

 1.12 “Standard Contractual Clauses” means the EU SCCs and the UK SCCs.

 1.13 “UK SCCs” means the EU SCCs, as amended by the UK Addendum.

 2. Relationship of the Parties; Processing of Data